khalid-hussain/shaheen/chap9.md

 # Father and Son

-In the battle of Loja where mujahids like Naeem Bin Ridwan were writing the fate of the Muslims of Andalus with the ink of their blood, another fate was being written in the Royal Court of Granada.
+In the battle of Loja where mujahids like Naeem bin Ridwan were writing the fate of the Muslims of Andalus with the ink of their blood, another fate was being written in the Royal Court of Granada.